Deviations from universality in the fluctuation behavior of a heterogeneous complex system reveal intrinsic properties of components: The case of the international currency market: Data description

-In order to explore whether the nature of the fluctuation distribution of a particular currency could be related to the characteristics of the underlying economy, the countries to which these currencies belong are grouped into three categories, viz., developed, emerging and frontier markets, as per the Morgan Stanley Capital International (MSCI) market classification framework~\cite{MSCI}.
-This is done on the basis of several criteria such as, the sustainability of economic development, number of companies meeting certain size and liquidity criteria, ease of capital flow, as well as, efficiency and stability of the institutional framework.
-To make the connection between deviation from universality and the heterogeneity of the constituents more explicit, we have examined in detail certain macro-economic factors characterizing a national economy for the role they may play in determining the nature of the fluctuation dynamics of a currency.
-In particular, we find that a prominent role is played by (a) the gross domestic product (GDP) per capita $g$, as well as, (b) the Theil index $T$ of export products, which we define below.
 The {\em GDP per capita} of a country is obtained by dividing the annual economic output, i.e., the aggregate value of all final goods and services produced in it during a year, by the total population.
 It is one of the primary indicators of the economic performance of a country, with higher GDP per capita indicating a higher standard of living for the people living in it~\cite{GDP}.
 The annual GDP per capita of the countries whose currencies have been included in our study are obtained from publicly accessible data available in the website of the International Monetary Fund (IMF)~\cite{IMF}.
-We have averaged the data over the 18 year period (1995-2012) considered in our study to obtain the Mean GDP per capita $\langle g \rangle$.
+We have averaged the data over the 18 year period (1995-2012) considered in our study to obtain the mean GDP per capita $\langle g \rangle$.